 The accounts are maintained on the basis of fund accounting.
 A fund is a separate accounting entity with a self-balancing set of accounts.
+The following funds are used:

 The following funds are used:

 Special Revenue Fund - To account for the proceeds of specific revenues (other than for capital projects) that are legally restricted to be expended for specified purposes.